-Generally, a group will choose one of the themes then Kim will work with you to customize the format and flow to your group’s needs and timeline for the day or weekend.
-Format components can include sharing and stories, journaling, writing, nature walks, visual meditation, praying, using guided imagery, silence and self-reflection, music and art, writing prompts, etc.
+Generally, a group will choose one of the themes then Kim works with you to customize the format and flow to your group’s needs and timeline for the day or weekend.
+Components can include sharing and stories, journaling, writing, nature walks, visual meditation, praying, using guided imagery, silence and self-reflection, music and art, writing prompts, etc.

 Kim is eager to engage with your group in one (or all!) of three ways:

 1. To offer a retreat-focused day, in which she facilitates the Poetry Circle and invites people into it.
 Participants can sink into the experience of meeting the sacred in poetry for a half or whole day (usually 3 to 6 hours).

 2. To offer a full weekend retreat.
 This includes a Friday evening 2-hour presentation tailored to the audience’s needs as you envision them, a Saturday retreat-type immersion experience of 4-6 hours OR a full-day workshop for CEUs for professionals, and a Sunday preaching at one worship service (if you wish) weaving poems and reflections into the themes of the day’s readings.

 3. To offer a taste of the poetry circle experience, then share the HOW of leading a Spiritual Poetry Circle with professionals in ministry, health care and hospice workers, therapists, spiritual directors, and interested others.
 Attention can be paid to becoming a skilled facilitator yourself and Kim can offer guidance on the method, where to find resources, gathering a group, preparing the space, spreading the word and marketing the poetry circle, setting the tone, encouraging participation, setting boundaries and guidelines for the group….you get the idea!

 Spiritual Poetry Circles can touch anyone.
 Participants have included:

 - Spiritual directors, companions and guides

 - Writers with a spiritual bent